Joseph Boniface de La Môle: Life

-La Môle was the Provençal lover of Marguerite de Valois, among others, during the early part of her marriage to King Henry III of Navarre, the future king of France (Henry IV).
+La Môle was the Provençal lover of Marguerite de Valois, among others, during the early part of her marriage to King Henri III of Navarre, the future king of France (Henry IV).

 He served François, Duke of Anjou and Alençon, Marguerite's brother and youngest son of King Henry II of France and Catherine de' Medici.
 He represented the Duc d'Alençon during marriage negotiations with Queen Elizabeth I of England in 1572.
 In 1574 he was implicated in a Malcontent conspiracy against the reigning king, Charles IX, who was gravely ill, supported by the duke of Alençon.
 He was accused of making an attempt on the king's life when a wax figurine pricked with needles, which he had obtained from the astrologer Cosimo Ruggeri, was found in his possession.
 After being subjected to questioning and torture, he was condemned to death.
 He was quartered and beheaded at the Place de Grève in Paris with his co-conspirator, Annibal de Coconas.
 It has been rumoured that Marguerite embalmed la Môle's head and kept it in a jewelled casket.